 April 12, 2021 (CAMBRIDGE, MA) – The Massachusetts Biotechnology Education Foundation (MassBioEd) announced it has received a grant from Pfizer in support of their new Life Sciences Apprenticeship program.
-The unique program, of which Pfizer a lead sponsor, is registered with the state as an apprenticeship and will use the apprenticeship model of technical education, on the job paid training and mentorship to create a new and diverse pool of skilled workers to meet the talent needs of Massachusetts’s growing life sciences industry.
+The unique program, of which Pfizer joins Bristol Myers Squibb as a lead sponsor, is registered with the state as an apprenticeship and will use the apprenticeship model of technical education, on the job paid training and mentorship to create a new and diverse pool of skilled workers to meet the talent needs of Massachusetts’s growing life sciences industry.
 Combined with holistic individual support, individuals will gain industry recognized skills and work experience.

 These Life Sciences Apprenticeships will provide candidates an alternative, accelerated pathway into an industry with jobs that offer career growth and family sustaining wages.
 Two occupations with high employer demand are targeted for the apprenticeships: Biomanufacturing Technicians and Clinical Trial Associates.
 MassBioEd is focused on recruiting candidates from underrepresented groups in the industry – including persons of color, women and veterans – and working with unemployed and under-employed individuals particularly those impacted by the Covid-19 pandemic who are seeking to make a job transition.